 In the current trend of industrialization, modernization and international integration, preserving national cultural identity cannot be done without preserving costumes.
 Costumes have existed for a long time and are closely associated with people's lives, creating very unique and distinctive features.
 It can be said that making costumes not only meets the clothing needs of family members but also contributes to the development of the household economy.
 Moreover, Thai costumes today also contribute to promoting the culture of the nation to tourists and friends around the world.

 Costumes are a cultural identity of ethnic groups that need to be preserved and promoted in the current context.
-In the general concept of Thai people, fabrics have many meanings: symbolizing women, beauty; an item used throughout a person's life; symbolizing wealth in traditional society; reflecting the technical level of handicrafts.
+In the general concept of Thai people, fabrics have many meanings: symbolizing women, beauty; objects used throughout a person's life; symbolizing wealth in traditional society; reflecting the technical level of handicrafts.

-Reporter: Sir, have the Thai people in Quan Son district preserved and conserved the ancient stilt house architecture?
+PV: Sir, have the Thai people in Quan Son district preserved and conserved the ancient stilt house architecture?

 Mr. Le Van Tho:

 The variations in architecture and housing styles of the Thai people in Quan Son will contribute to the general knowledge of the material culture of the Thai people in Vietnam, in a cultural context that is gradually changing.
-The Thai people in Thanh Hoa in general, Quan Son in particular, traditionally live on stilts, but do not have a prominent khau cut on the roof like the Thai Black people in the Northwest.
-The ancient style is a house on stilts with buried columns, so the Thai people have a saying: "Con huon han van sau", meaning that people live on stilts with many columns, and four-roofed houses do not have khau cut like the houses of the Thai people in the Northwest.
-The longitudinal beams run throughout, and the ladders leading to the two gables are called the outer ladder and the inner ladder.
+The Thai people in Thanh Hoa in general, and Quan Son in particular, traditionally live on stilt houses, but do not have a prominent khau cut on the roof like the Thai Black people in the Northwest.
+The ancient style is a house on stilts with buried columns, so the Thai people have a saying: "Con huon han van sau", meaning that people live on stilt houses with many columns, and four-roofed houses do not have khau cut like the houses of the Thai people in the Northwest.
+The longitudinal beams run throughout, and the ladders to the two gables are called the outer ladder and the inner ladder.

-Accordingly, the roof beam of the stilt house is oriented in the direction of the natural flow of the river.
-Thus, the complex of houses seen from above is a soft stretch following the natural flow.
-If the house is built near a mountainous area, or has its back against a mountain, facing an open area or a river or stream, then the roof beam is oriented in the direction of the curve of the foot of the mountain.
-If the house exists in an independent space without leaning against a mountain, facing a river, then the roof beam is placed in the east or west direction depending on the clan.
-In all three ways of placing houses above, the Thai people avoid placing their roof directly against the roof of another house.
-They fear that this will cause discord among people in the same village.
-Neighborly relationships in the Thai villages of Thanh Hoa play a very important role.
+Accordingly, the roof beam of the stilt house is directed in the direction of the natural river flow.
+Thus, the group of houses seen from above is a soft stretch following the natural flow.
+If the house is built near the mountain, or has its back against the mountain, facing an open area or a river or stream, then the roof beam should be directed in the direction of the mountain's foot.
+If the house exists in an independent space without leaning against the mountain, facing the river, then the roof beam should be placed in the east or west direction depending on the family line.
+In all three ways of placing the house above, the Thai people avoid placing their roof directly against the roof of another house.
+They are afraid that this will cause discord among people in the same village.
+The neighborly relationship in the Thai village of Thanh Hoa plays a very important role.

 Ethnic minorities, especially the Thai people in Quan Son district, still maintain their traditional culture from housing, costumes to daily life.
 This is an important factor to preserve and promote cultural values while strengthening solidarity among ethnic groups living together in the area.